Undergraduate Special Topics: Titles & Descriptions (2014-2015)

 All courses listed below have prerequisites, please check the Undergraduate Calendar.

-Please note that students are allowed registration in one section of CS400 only until August 15/2013.
-At that time, register for remaining open sections if you wish.
+Please note that students are allowed registration in one section of CS400 only until July 25.
+Beginning on July 26, register for remaining open sections as you wish.

 Year 4 students also need to register for one of CS401, CS402, CS403; please register for what you need only, so that other students are able to register and fulfil their graduation requirements.

 CS400a - Transnationalism, Migration & Mobility

 This course will focus on the fascinating confluence of transnational practices, cultural forms and identities that come out of a range of mobilities and migrations around the globe.
 Course themes include transnational media and music, migration and international communication technologies, and mobility and transnational identity.

 CS400b - Materialties and Imaginaries of Informational Capitalism

 This seminar explores contemporary theories and empirical studies of information based capitalist social formations.
 Our concerns will be with the how such social formations at materially constituted as articulations of technologies of production, coordination, and collaboration, and animated by cultural imaginaries of social being and belong.
 We will examine several specific topics where the materialities and imaginaries of informational capitalism converge: the informational politics of finance capital immaterial labour and social media; network sociality and the so-called “creative city”; and the counter-capitalist practices of hackers and peer production.

 CS400d - Political Economy of Art and Architecture